microsauce/scetty/README.md

 Scetty
 ======

-Scetty is a simple library for quickly writing HTTP Netty servers in Scala.
+Scetty is a simple library for writing Netty HTTP servers in Scala.

 ## Features:
 * Sinatra-style URI based routing